shu-orrg/orrg-website/content/about.md

 ---
-title: "About"
+title: About
-description: "What is the Outdoor Recreation Research Group?"
+description: What is the Outdoor Recreation Research Group?
-image:
-draft: false
-type: "static"
-layout: "default"
+layout: default
+type: static
 ---

-## What is the Outdoor Recreation Research Group?
 We are the first cross-disciplinary research group in the UK looking at the growing sector of outdoor recreation from all perspectives.
 Bringing together economists, social scientists, ecologists, engineers and behavioural change